Shakira And Boyfriend, Soccer Player Gerard Pique Suffer Break-In At Their Barcelona Home

 The Daily Mail says that luckily, the break-in was non-violent as the thieves were seeking material items like jewelry and luxury watches belonging to the professional athlete, but that the burglars were professional, scoping the thousands of acres that surround the lavish home in Barcelona’s Esplugues de Llobregat.

-Piqué’s parents heard nothing and were completely unaware that the home had been robbed until the awakened the next morning seeing that some things were in disarray.
+Piqué’s parents heard nothing and were completely unaware that the home had been robbed until they awakened the next morning seeing that some things were in disarray.

 A police spokesman told the Spanish press that they believe the intruders used what is called the “silent method” to get in and out of a house unnoticed.